-Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the headteacher or the Chair of Governing Board.
+Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the headteacher or the chair of governing Body.
 If any member of staff does not feel the situation has been addressed appropriately at this point, then they should contact children's social care directly with their concerns.